wattahay/cli-game-scripts/README.md

 4. In the terminal, change directory to that of the executable (or else audio will not work)
 5. Run the game: ./beast.py

+### Initial Game Start

+1. As stated above: run the game with ./beast.py (or python3 beast.py)
+2. Wait for the start screen to load.
+3. Press 'tab' to enter the settings
+4. Choose your control keys.

+**Note:** The pull key changes between 'shift' and 'ctrl' depending on the control keys.

 ### Controls

 * 'esc'...........quit game / exit the options menu